needle-mirror/com.unity.adaptiveperformance/Documentation~/visual-scripting.md

 # Adaptive Performance Visual Scripting

-After installing Adaptive Performance, Unity's [Visual Scripting](https://docs.unity3d.com/2021.2/Documentation/Manual/com.unity.visualscripting.html) system includes [units](https://docs.unity3d.com/Packages/com.unity.visualscripting@latest/index.html?subfolder=/manual/vs-understanding-units.html) you can use to access Adaptive Performance metrics without implementing anything in C#.
+After installing Adaptive Performance, Unity's [Visual Scripting](https://docs.unity3d.com/2021.2/Documentation/Manual/com.unity.visualscripting.html) system includes [nodes](https://docs.unity3d.com/Packages/com.unity.visualscripting@latest/index.html?subfolder=/manual/vs-nodes.html) that you can use to access Adaptive Performance metrics without implementing anything in C#.

 When you install the Visual Scripting package, Unity automatically activates the Adaptive Performance units.
 When you add Adaptive Performance to a project with existing Visual Scripting graphs, you must recompile the units.
 To do this, select **Edit** &gt; **Project Settings** &gt; **Visual Scripting** &gt; **Node Library** &gt; **Regenerate Units**.

 ![Visual Scripting Regenerate Node setting.](Images/VisualScripting/vs-regenerate.png)

 After Unity regenerates Adaptive Performance units, you can add new units in your graph.
 To do this, right-click on the background of any script graph.
-You can find the units in the Adaptive Performance submenu.
+You can find the units in the Adaptive Performance sub-menu.

 ![Visual Scripting Fuzzy entries.](Images/VisualScripting/vs-fuzzy.png)